MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 ```

 ### Shipments
 Shipments are the resources that you will interact with the most.
-Creating and retrieving shipments can be done through the sdk.
+Creating and retrieving shipments can be done through the SDK.
 As wel as retrieving the shipment status and any files associated with the shipment.

 To create a shipment an object implementing `\MyParcelCom\ApiSdk\Resources\Interfaces\ShipmentInterface` should be created.
 A class implementing this interface has been provided in `\MyParcelCom\ApiSdk\Resources\Shipment`.
 At least a recipient address and a weight should be provided in the shipment.
-All other fields are optional or will be filled with defaults by the sdk.
+All other fields are optional or will be filled with defaults by the SDK.

 ```php
 use MyParcelCom\ApiSdk\Resources\Address;